Opportunities

 Prospective graduate students

-We are also happy to discuss funding opportunities for students who have research interests aligned with the lab.
+We are not currently advertising any open graduate positions, but we are happy to discuss funding opportunities for students who have research interests aligned with the lab.
 For example, the NSF Graduate Research Fellowship Program (GRFP) may be one option for US applicants.
 Those interested in applying for the GRFP should ideally reach out by August of the year they wish to apply.

 Students interested in discussing graduate opportunities should email an academic CV and letter of interest to Benjamin.
 The letter of interest should summarize your personal background, research interests, past experience relevant to research (including any field, lab, computational work, programming, or writing experience), and why you see a potential good fit with the lab.